kelps/blog-samples/README.md

 # blog-samples
-Source code for samples in my blog
+This repo contains code samples of posts in my [blog](http://kelps.net)